 Most of the personal information we process is provided to us directly by you, under the General Data Protection Regulation (GDPR), the lawful bases we rely on for using your personal information are:

-- You gave us your consent (GDPR Article 6 (a) - You are able to remove your consent at any time.
-You can do this by contacting MuseumEnquiries@cheshirewestandchester.gov.uk
+- you gave us your consent (GDPR Article 6 (a) - You are able to remove your consent at any time by contacting MuseumEnquiries@cheshirewestandchester.gov.uk

 Where will we store your information?